Blockchain-Biodiversity-FounDAtiOn/Abstract/README.md

 Concludes with an outline of what an EEF might look like in practice, how decentralised consensus would play a key role including in its formation, constitution and adjudication for decision making and information validation and the initial work required to develop it further.
 A Decentralised Autonomous Organisation (DAO) would operate the EEF and information channels - this secure structure has been pioneered within the blockchain communities.

 Some hypothetical thought-experiments are also included in order to bring into focus the issues involved and what the EEF has to be able to manage to succeed.
+Prime Laws for Beings

+This little effort is dedicated to the great efforts of E O Wilson, Sir David Attenborough, Sir Roger Penrose, Satoshi Nakamoto and Noam Chomsky.